Which lizard species can you find in Nevada? I was astounded to learn that different species of lizards exist in Nevada and the United States.

 In the United States, the Mediterranean house gecko has a moderate body and limb structure, a rounded head, and a cylindrical, depressed tail.

-They have colors ranging from light brown to gray, and they frequently have some spotting and appear totally translucent.
+They range in color from light brown to gray, frequently have some spotting, and appear totally translucent.

 These lizards in Nevada can be seen individually or in groups of no more than five.
 They are frequently seen hunting for food on exterior walls near lights.